splunk/splunk-operator/docs/SmartStore.md

 # SmartStore Resource Guide

-*NOTE: The below method is recommended for Demo & Testing purposes.
-For Production deployments of Splunk and the SmartStore feature, it is recommended to configure indexes and SmartStore in a Splunk App and distribute accordingly.*
+*NOTE: The below method is recommended as a temporary way of installing SmartStore configuration & indexes.
+In the upcoming releases, an enhanced App Installation method will be introduced which is expected to help install SmartStore indexes & configuration using Apps.
+The new approach, once released, will become the preferred method moving ahead*

 The Splunk Operator includes a method for configuring a SmartStore remote storage volume with index support using a [Custom Resource](https://splunk.github.io/splunk-operator/CustomResources.html).
 The SmartStore integration is not implemented as a StorageClass.
 This feature and its settings rely on support integrated into Splunk Enterprise.
 See [SmartStore](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/AboutSmartStore) for information on the feature and implementation considerations.